muhdamir/classification-iris-species/README.md

 ## Acknowledgments

 * Thanks to Analytics Vidhya for sharing so many useful information and tutorial which can be easily followed by a novice like me.
+* Thanks to UC Irvine Machine Learning Repository for providing this nice Iris data set publicly.